Testing and Assessment

 To learn about the kinds of activities in which APA is involved in order to facilitate appropriate test use, visit the Testing Governance in APA web page.

 APA's Testing Office does not maintain, sell or endorse any tests.
 However, we do try to assist the public by directing people to the available resources to help them find what they need.
-In addition to the material provided on this site, additional testing-related resources are available through the Testing Information Clearinghouse page and the page of links to other testing-related sites.
+In addition to the material provided on this site, additional testing-related resources are available through the page of links to other testing-related sites.

 The Task Force for Increasing the Number of Quantitative Psychologists.
 In 2006, the APA Council of Representatives authorized the formation of The Task Force for Increasing the Number of Quantitative Psychologists.
 This task force is charged with addressing both the pipeline of qualified students and opportunities for training in quantitative psychology.